AndyYuen/simple-argo-example/README.md

 VOLUME_CAPACITY=512Mi
 MYSQL_VERSION=8.0-el8
 </pre>
-The content of mysql.env has to match the application.properties files of the kafka-sizing application, which is shown below:
+The content of mysql.env has to match that in the application.properties file of the kafka-sizing application, which is shown below:
 <pre>
 spring.application.name=kafka-sizing